 Webster Athens can only get emergency information to you if we know how to reach you.
-In order to keep you informed and safe, we must have your current information, including your e-mail address, home phone number and mobile phone number.
+In order to keep you informed and safe, we must have your current information, including your email address, home phone number and mobile phone number.
 Faculty and staff should do this by contacting Human Resources.
 Students should contact the Registrar's Office.

 The library at the Webster University Athens campus is temporarily closed.
 However, many online resources and research help are available to Webster Athens students.
-Friendly llibrarians are standing by to help you with research via email, Zoom, and 24/7 chat.
-You may also visit our YouTube channel for research tutorials.
+Friendly librarians are standing by to help you with research via email, Zoom, and 24/7 chat.
+You may also visit our YouTube channel (opens in new tab) for research tutorials.

-Graduation is a term used when all academic requirements have been met and a degree has been awarded.
+Graduation is a term used when all academic requirements have been met, and a degree has been awarded.
 Commencement is a ceremony to honor students who have met graduation requirements and students who anticipate fulfilling graduation requirements by the end of the following term.
 Participation in the Commencement Ceremony does not guarantee graduation.

 Petitions to Graduate

 Petition to graduate is a necessary step you must take before you can graduate.
 You must submit a petition to graduate in order for your degree to be formally awarded and to receive your diploma.

 Students are primarily responsible for monitoring their own progress toward degree completion and for meeting all graduation requirements.
 Prior to the beginning of their final semester students must contact the academic advisor and initiate a degree audit before starting graduation formalities.